kubevirt/kubevirt/docs/getting-started.md

     # You can actually use kubelet.sh to introspect the cluster in general
     ./cluster/kubectl.sh get pods

-    # To check the running kubevirt services you need to introspect the `kube-system` namespace:
+    # To check the running kubevirt services you need to introspect the `kubevirt` namespace:
-    ./cluster/kubectl.sh -n kube-system get pods
+    ./cluster/kubectl.sh -n kubevirt get pods
 ```

 This will start a VMI on master or one of the running nodes with a macvtap and a